Chronic rhinosinusitis and the central role of the nasal epithelium

 Image

-Nasal polyp formation
+Nasal polyp formation is an epithelial-driven process

-Nasal polyp formation
+Nasal polyp formation is an epithelial-driven process

 Download resource